TravisWheelerLab/disco/Visualizing-data.md

-The second image shows the median predictions as probabilities, the uncertainties associated with each prediction (labeled iqrs, for inter-quartile ranges), the prediction of the ensemble as a discrete number (labeled median argmax), and the predictions post-hmm.
+The second image shows the median predictions as probabilities, the uncertainties associated with each prediction (labeled iqrs, for inter-quartile ranges), the class prediction of the ensemble (labeled median argmax), and the predictions post-hmm.
 The predictions post-hmm are used to create the vertical lines in the spectrogram plot.